You have no items in your shopping cart.

 • Privacy: Locks but has access to unlock from the outside via a small hole or slot to insert a simple tool.
 Privacy locks do not offer security.
 Used on bedroom and bathroom doors.

 • Patio: Lock from the inside and block entry from the outside.
-They can not be unlocked from the outside.
+They cannot be unlocked from the outside.
 Note: Do not use Patio function lock on balcony doors where it is the only way into the building.

 • Passage: Latches door closed and does not lock.
 Used on hall and closet doors.

-• Dummy: Single Dummy for one side of door.
+• Dummy: Single Dummy for one side of the door.
 Double Dummy for both sides of door.
-Used as a door pull or for matching trim.
+Used as a door pull or for matching the trim.
 Most commonly used on the inactive door on double doors.

-Additional Commercial Lock functions.
+Commercial Lock functions:

 • Storeroom: Outside lever/knob fixed, entry by key only.
 Inside lever/knob always unlocked.